262life/legacy-262life.github.io/_posts/2021-03-01-writing-jekyll-posts.md

 ---
 layout: post
 title:  "Traefik"
+summary: "This is the first tweet from my Jekyll blog..."
+header:
+  image: /assets/images/twitter-card.png
 excerpt_separator: <!--more-->
 ---
 By default Rancher K3S comes with Traefik 1.7.
 We will setup K3S without Traefik ingress in this tutorial.